Web1-Teams/8am-grp4-repo/README.md

 - **Detailed Information**: Comprehensive details about each clinic and its services.
 - **Interactive Components**: Booking forms, FAQ section, and contact information.
 - **Multi-Language Support**: Available in multiple languages for diverse audiences.

 ---

-## 📸 Images

-### Add your clinic images here:
-- Replace the placeholders with the actual images of each clinic.
-- Example:
-  - `Clinic1.jpg` for Clinic 1
-  - `Clinic2.jpg` for Clinic 2

----